postindustria-tech/pipeline-dotnet/README.md

 ## Pre-requesites

-Visual Studio 2017 or later is recommended.
+Visual Studio 2019 or later is recommended.
 Although Visual Studio Code can be used for working with most of the projects.

-The Pipeline projects are written in C# and target .NET Standard 2.0.3 and .NET Core 2.1.
+The Pipeline projects are written in C# and target .NET Standard 2.0.3 The Web integration multi-targets the following:
+    - .NET Core 2.1
+    - .NET Core 3.1
+    - .NET Framework 4.6.1
+Test and example projects target .NET Core 3.1

 ## Solutions and projects